cf73/conradfulbrookdesign/content/collections/work/fidelis.md

 role: Freelance
 more_content:
   -
+    id: BtEyadyJ
+    image:
-    image: Fidelis-Responsive-1643049695.png
+      - Fidelis-Responsive-1643049695.png
     type: image
     enabled: true
   -
+    id: Xn1FvfHE
+    image:
-    image: Fidelis1.png
+      - Fidelis1.png
     type: image
     enabled: true
   -
+    id: OzAwoEVL
+    image:
-    image: Fidelis-1643052145.png
+      - Fidelis-1643052145.png
     type: image
     enabled: true
   -
+    id: pDUfzEK1
+    image:
-    image: Fidelis2.png
+      - Fidelis2.png
     type: image
     enabled: true
 coming_soon: false
 hide_main_image: false
 type: Freelance
-large_intro_textNEW: 'Fidelis is a leading importer, distributor and retailer of high-end ''audiophile'' equipment based in Nashua, NH.
-I was buying a set of speakers there, and while paying happened to mention in passing (to the owner, it turned out) that the store''s existing website didn''t really match up to the quality and aesthetics of the products they sold.'
+large_intro_textNEW: "Fidelis is a leading importer, distributor and retailer of high-end 'audiophile' equipment based in Nashua, NH.
+I was buying a set of speakers there, and while paying happened to mention in passing (to the owner, it turned out) that the store's existing website didn't really match up to the quality and aesthetics of the products they sold."
 ---